<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=406649&amp;fmt=gif">

 7. HARD GOALS

-Goals for recognition should allow for any and all achievements within the organization.
-Hard work, in all forms, should be recognized and not be made to fit into a set of hard goals.
+Goals for recognition should allow for any achievements within the organization.
+In all forms, hard work should be recognized and not be made to fit into a set of hard goals.

 8. AUTOPILOT